James Monroe: Panic of 1819

+Native American policy

+Monroe was the first president to visit the American West and entrusted Secretary of War Calhoun with departmental responsibility for this region.
+In order to prevent the relentless attacks on Native American settlements that accompanied the steadily advancing westward expansion, he advocated dividing up the areas between the federal territories and the Rocky Mountains and assigning them to different tribes for settlement.
+The districts were each to be given a civil government and a school system.
+In a speech to Congress on March 30, 1824, Monroe advocated the resettlement of Native Americans living within the territory of the United States to lands beyond the western frontier where they could continue their ancestral way of life.
+Nonetheless, he shared Jackson and Calhoun's concerns about sovereign Indian nations, believing they were an obstacle to the West's future development.
+Like Washington and Jefferson, he wished to present the Natives with the benefits of American culture and Western civilization for their own good, as well as to save them from extinction.

 Election of 1820

+Monroe announced his candidacy for a second term early on.
+At the Republican Caucus on April 8, 1820, the 40 members unanimously decided not to nominate an opposing candidate to Monroe.
 The collapse of the Federalists left Monroe with no organized opposition at the end of his first term, and he ran for reelection unopposed, the only president other than Washington to do so.
 A single elector from New Hampshire, William Plumer, cast a vote for John Quincy Adams, preventing a unanimous vote in the Electoral College.
 He did so because he thought Monroe was incompetent.
 Later in the century, the story arose that he had cast his dissenting vote so that only George Washington would have the honor of unanimous election.
 Plumer never mentioned Washington in his speech explaining his vote to the other New Hampshire electors.

-States admitted to the Union

-Five new states were admitted to the Union while Monroe was in office:
+Despite this broad support in the presidential election, Monroe had few loyal supporters and correspondingly little influence in the parallel elected 17th United States Congress.